Ever thought you might want to learn html?

-Learning some basic html may also assist web editors with a bit of experience to start understanding how to more effectively manage their site and trouble shoot issues when things go wrong.
+Learning basic html can assist to more effectively manage websites and trouble shoot issues when things go wrong.

 WYSIWYG editor

 Many of us find ourselves in the position where we need to enter text or photos onto a webpage.
-Whether it’s an online business directory, a website or an event page.
+This could be a website, an e-newsletter or an online event page.
 Thankfully most sites have a WYSIWYG editor.
 WYSIWYG stands for a What You See Is What You Get editor

 This makes it easy to edit webpages.
 They have buttons that you’ll be familiar with, for example making text bold or centre aligning the paragraph.
 Beginners should use this and not attempt to use html at all.
 These editors exist to make it easy for you – which is great news!

 However, sometimes things go wrong.
 Often it’s because the code (or html), which is hidden in the background, has an error.
-Sometimes the fix is very simple if you know basic html principles.
+The fix is often very simple if you know basic html principles.

 The Golden Rule